Read all the instructions carefully

 Your research question needs to be specific.
 That is, you shouldn’t be asking "What is the relationship between lexical access and structure building?" or ”How are kids different from adults in terms of language prediction?” because those are too broad.
 On the other hand, it shouldn’t be too specific like ”Do people predict a word X in context Y?”
 A better research question would be something between those in terms of specificity, like the ones introduced in the beginning of this section.

 Refer to at least two papers as backgrounds to motivate your study, at least one from the class and at least one that we didn't read in the class.
 (OK to use the papers I shared but didn't discuss in the class either as the one from the class or as the "new" paper.)
-If you really want all your citations to be from outside of the class, please consult with me early on (at least two weeks before the deadline at the latest).
+If you really want all your citations to be from outside of the class, please consult with me early on.

 The relationship between the two papers and your experiment can be whatever, as long as they are relevant: